zonemaster/zonemaster/docs/specifications/tests/Methods.md

 Obtain the name server names (extracted from the NS records) from apex of the child zone.
 For [in-bailiwick] name server names obtain the IP addresses from the child zone.
-For the [out-of-bailiwick] name server names obtain the IP addreses from resolver lookup.
+For the [out-of-bailiwick] name server names obtain the IP addresses from resolver lookup.

 This is an external method that can be used by test cases.